daimessdn/las_converter/README.md

 This project uses **Python 3** with dependencies provided in **requirements.txt**.

 ### Project setup
 Python environment setup is recommended for using this project repository.
-Type `./check-pyenv.sh` for validating Python environments.
+Type `./check-pyenv.sh` (using Linux/Unix terminal console or WSL console) for validating Python environments.
 By default, Python `virtualenv` has not been set yet so that it will be return results as below.

 ```sh
 'env' directory is not exist.